INDIVIDUALS AND CRIMINAL NETWORKS

-The people engaging in this illegal trade include both private individuals and a range of organised criminal networks, with large amounts of alcohol brought into the country through buying trips by car to countries where alcohol is considerably cheaper than in Sweden.
-The car trunks are usually packed to the brim with beer, wine, and spirits – when stopped by Customs, it’s not uncommon to find over 1,500 litres there.
-If they’re not stopped, once they’re back on home ground, they sell the alcohol to anyone at all.
-It doesn’t matter whether it’s to an adult or to a child.
+The people running this illegal trade include both private individuals and organised criminal networks, with large amounts of alcohol imported through buying trips by car to countries where alcohol is considerably cheaper than in Sweden.
+It’s not unusual, when these cars are stopped by customs, for there to be over 1,500 litres of alcohol in the vehicle.
+If they do make it back into Sweden, they sell the alcohol to more or less anyone, including young people.

-You just post on Facebook, asking if anyone can get hold of some spirits.
+You just put up a post, asking if anyone can get hold of some spirits.
 And then, like one second later, someone messages you and asks you what you want.

 Wille, aged 16, Gothenburg

-The dealers usually keep substantial stocks of the illegal alcohol at home, in their cellars, garages or other storage areas.
-And they are open 24/7 to anyone.
-Their mobile numbers are spread around schools and, in particular, online.
-All you need to do is send a message and the seller will deliver directly to the address of your choice.
+The dealers usually keep substantial amounts of the illegal alcohol in stock, and are open 24/7 to anyone at all.
+Their phone numbers are spread around schools and, in particular, online.
+All you usually need to do is to text them and the dealer will deliver directly to the address of your choice.

-Some adults buy cheap alcohol from the same illegal dealers who sell to teenagers and the sort of signals they’re sending to their children probably never even cross their minds.
-But if parents buy from a garage, they’ll find it hard to be credible when talking to their teenagers about the law and age limits.
-And by buying alcohol in this way, they’re also encouraging a business that makes it easier for young people to get a hold of alcohol.
+Some adults buy cheap alcohol from the same illegal dealers who sell to young people.
+The signals that this sends to teenagers probably never cross their mind.
+But if a parent buys from someone’s garage, they might find it hard to be credible when talking to their teenager about the law and age limits.
+And by buying alcohol in this way, they’re also encouraging an illegal business that makes it easier for young people to get ahold of alcohol.

 I don't know where the alcohol comes from.
-It's my friends who fix us up.
+It's my friends who hook us up.

 Petra, aged 15, Gothenburg

 Selling alcohol illegally is a serious crime punishable with heavy fines or prison sentences.
-Teenagers who buy alcohol from dealers are, in other words, doing business with criminals who often are involved in other forms of illegal activity too.
-Which means not only that they’re encouraging an illegal trade, but that the relationship itself can be directly hazardous.
+Teenagers who buy alcohol from dealers are doing business with criminals who are often involved in other forms of illegal activity.
+Which means not only that that they’re encouraging an illegal trade, but that the relationship itself can be directly hazardous.